dimitarpg13/image_processing/README.md

-# image_processing
+# Image Processing Algorithms and Libraries in Python

-Image Processing Algorithms in Python
+Explore existing open source libraries and algorithm implementations in Python for various Image Processing techniques and problems